Developer(s) – Housemarque

-As a gaming formula having been long-since perfected, despite it taking place on a very different kind of stage than in many other arcade games, there would have been major issues if Housemarque messed it up, and inevitable criticisms from old-school gamers and negative comparisons drawn between it, and almost other classic arcade games of the first and second generations.
-Thankfully, however, Housemarque got it spot on, and there are no complications with the game’s control scheme.
+As a gaming formula having been long-since perfected, despite it taking place on a very different kind of stage than in many other arcade games, there would have been major issues if Housemarque messed it up, and inevitable criticisms from old-school gamers and negative comparisons are drawn between it, and almost other classic arcade games of the first and second generations.
+Thankfully, however, Housemarque got it to spot on, and there are no complications with the game’s control scheme.

 Originality – 6/10

-The capacity in which this games stands out as best as it can, much like Resogun, is in comparison with every mainstream AAA title that is being released today.
+The capacity in which this game stands out as best as it can, much like Resogun, is in comparison with every mainstream AAA title that is being released today.
 At the moment, it is becoming increasingly difficult to develop an original indie title, and its re-release on the PlayStation 4 may seem finite to those who may not have played it beforehand when it was released on PlayStation 3 back in 2012.
-Back then, the game was a breath of fresh air, so by that logic, its no reason for it to lose out on too many points in my opinion.
+Back then, the game was a breath of fresh air, so by that logic, it’s no reason for it to lose out on too many points in my opinion.

 Overall, Super Stardust Ultra is an extremely worthwhile game, and one of Housemarque’s better efforts.
-The Finnish development company have made waves throughout the eighth generation of gaming, but arguably, it was this game that allowed them to begin their ascendance.
+The Finnish development company has made waves throughout the eighth generation of gaming, but arguably, it was this game that allowed them to begin their ascendance.